Skip to content

 A digital project manager job description for a smaller business would be vastly different.

-Notice how this job description includes significantly expanded responsibilities?
+This job description includes significantly expanded responsibilities.
 The project manager here is the primary point of contact for managing all web design/development projects, managing resources, team communication, and meeting deadlines.

-This goes to show how flexible the digital project manager role can be.
+This shows how flexible the digital project manager role can be.
 In large businesses, it’s common for them to specialize in managing specific tasks and teams.

 In smaller businesses, however, the manager will often manage every aspect of the business’s day-to-day operations.